danbka33/factorio-mod-portal-publish/README.md

             FACTORIO_MOD_API_KEY: ${{ secrets.FACTORIO_MOD_API_KEY }}

-The `FACTORIO_MOD_API_KEY` secret should be a valid API key generated with `ModPortal: Upload Mods` usage at https://factorio.com/profile
+The `FACTORIO_MOD_API_KEY` secret should be a valid API key generated with the `ModPortal: Upload Mods` usage at https://factorio.com/profile.

 A valid .gitattributes file is required to filter .git*/* directories.
 This file must be checked in and tagged to filter during a git-archive operation.